 Heat Notes: Bryant, Love, Little, Smith, Quinn

+In essence, it seems like one of two scenarios is likely.
 The first option is that the Heat felt fine with the resources they had at the backup wing position (where they lost major contributor Caleb Martin to free agency) and wanted to bring Bryant back because they valued him.
-For what it’s worth, president Pat Riley was excited by the prospect of bringing Bryant in last offseason.
-The second option, that Bryant denies, is that Miami brought him back at that lower cap hit since he had a player option anyways.
+For what it’s worth, president Pat Riley expressed excitement a year ago about bringing in Bryant.
+The second option, which Bryant denies, is that Miami brought him back at that lower cap hit in exchange for him opting out.

 We have more on the Heat:

-• Little, a former first-round pick for the Blazers, had other options than signing a fully non-guaranteed deal with the Heat, Anthony Chiang of the Miami Herald writes.
+• Little, a former first-round pick for the Blazers, had other options besides signing a fully non-guaranteed deal with the Heat, Anthony Chiang of the Miami Herald writes.
 Little, who averages 5.5 points for his career, has until Oct.
-19 to audition for Miami as that’s the leaguewide cut-down deadline.
+19 to audition for Miami as that’s the league-wide cut-down deadline.
 “With Miami, I just feel like they valued the type of player that I am the most,” Little said.
 “Yeah, there were other opportunities.
 But I just felt like the reputation that Miami has with players like myself and just the conversations that I had with the staff around here, it wasn’t to that extent with any of the other organizations. … I definitely feel like they wanted me the most.

 • The Heat see Dru Smith being a capable ball-handler and defender on a two-way contract, Jackson writes in a separate piece.
-While he’s coming off a major injury, he showed promise last season and the Heat showed their value in him by letting him be a part of offseason meetings.
-His two-way spot might be the most in jeopardy, since Josh Christopher and Johnson had tremendous summer league stints, but it’s clear Miami cherishes him.
+While he’s coming off a major injury, Smith showed promise last season and the Heat showed their value in him by letting him be a part of offseason meetings.
+His two-way spot might be the one that’s most in jeopardy, since Josh Christopher and Johnson had tremendous summer league stints, but it’s clear Miami cherishes him.

 • Chris Quinn earned a promotion from assistant coach to associate head coach this offseason, Chiang writes in another story.
 Head coach Erik Spoelstra said the promotion is more of a formality than anything, but the Heat wanted to reward someone who has been instrumental to their successful development system and who has earned several head-coaching interviews across the league over the years.
 “It means a lot,” Quinn said.
 “Obviously, the title is one thing.
 But the responsibility that comes along with it. … It’s a huge responsibility for me to keep moving in the right direction.”

-View Comments (0)
+View Comments (3)